 Purchase Good Shoes

 Go to a store that specializes in runners’ shoes.
+For more information on running shoes, read our article on how to choose the right shoes.

 You can count on having some soreness as you start your running program, but all pain is not bad.
 Our body responds to physical stress through inflammation.
 Inflammation is the process that our body uses to heal itself, and this process can make you sore.
 (This is also the process that makes us stronger.)